Photo of Delaney Hady. Photographed on 35mm film.

 My "Why."

 I hope to always be learning about what makes my clients feel cared for.
 Your wedding day isn't a performance.
 It is about so much more than the photos.
 I want to help you reflect and execute a day that will allow you to be present and open.
-This is what I love about smaller weddings and gatherings.
+This is what I love about smaller gatherings.

 I want my couples to be caught up in the moment and forget that I am documenting them.
 I want to fade into the the day as it unfolds.
 My work focuses on connection, experience, and light.
+Being an analog photographer helps me take the day slowly.
+Film allows me time to step back and see each event in a new way.

 Just like you have invested in each of your guests, I invest in the people that I photograph.
-I care about how you are doing, not only because it influences the work we make, it also influences the way you feel when you go home and how you think of this time in your life later down the line.
+I care about how you are doing, not only because it influences the work we make, but because it also influences the way you feel when you go home and how you think of this time in your life later down the line.
 It needs to be real.
 It isn't all smiles all the time.

-I take every part of me into a wedding day, a family session, and really everything I do.
+I take every part of me into a wedding day, a family session, and everything else I do.
 I hope you will bring every part of yourself too.
 Authenticity is where the good stuff lives.

 If you decide that we are a good fit for each other, you can head to the inquiry page, if not, thank you for spending time here, I would love to point you in a direction that is a better fit for you, so don't hesitate, reach out!